 Fantastic: They asked me if I knew anything about theoretical physics.
 I told 'em I have a theoretical degree in physics!

 Fantastic: No, man.
 I know exactly what I'm doing.
 I just don't know what effect it's going to have.

 Funniest thing about Fantastic is what happens if you kill him.
-NOTHING.
+Nothing.
 You lose no NCR rep, nobody turns hostile, and you won't even fail the quest in most paths.
-This guy is so useless the NCR doesn't care if somebody kills him in the middle of their base.
+The guy's so useless the NCR doesn't care if somebody kills him in the middle of their base.

 OBJECTIVE: Find Gloria Van Graff at the Silver Rush in Freeside and make that bitch eat her hair.
 Three guesses who's quest that comes from.
 If you're wondering, it's Cass.

 In case you haven't noticed, Gloria Van Graff is bald.